 Figure 8.10.3.2.3-1: Positioning Activation/Deactivation Procedure.

-(1) The LMF sends a NRPPa message to the serving gNB of the target UE to request UL-SRS activation for the target UE.
+(1) The LMF sends NRPPa the Positioning Activation Request message to the serving gNB of the target UE to request UL-SRS activation for the target UE.
 For a semi-persistent UL-SRS, the message includes an indication of an UL-SRS resource set to be activated and may include information that indicates the spatial relation for the semi-persistent UL-SRS resource to be activated, as listed in Table 8.10.2.4-3.

 (2) For semi-persistent UL-SRS, the serving gNB may then activate the configured semi-persistent UL-SRS resource sets by sending the SP Positioning SRS Activation/Deactivation MAC CE command as specified in TS 38.211 [39].
-If the UL-SRS has been successfully activated as requested in step 1, the gNB sends a NRPPa response message to the LMF.
-If the serving gNB is not able to fulfil the request from step 1, it returns a failure message indicating the cause of the failure.
+If the UL-SRS has been successfully activated as requested in step 1, the gNB sends the NRPPa Positioning Activation Response message to the LMF.
+If the serving gNB is not able to fulfil the request from step 1, it returns the NRPPa Positioning Activation Failure message indicating the cause of the failure.

-(3) If a previously activated UL-SRS should be deactivated, the LMF sends a NRPPa message to the serving gNB of the target device to request deactivation.
+(3) If a previously activated UL-SRS should be deactivated, the LMF sends the NRPPa Positioning Deactivation message to the serving gNB of the target device to request deactivation.
 This message includes an indication of the UL-SRS resource set to be deactivated.

 Next Change